House Fly Control That Lasts!

 Chemical Control: (when all other methods have failed or been considered) surface insecticides include those that are mixed with sugar and water to create an attractive feeding opportunity.

-All will affect these insects, and a combined approach is the best possible way of effectively controlling these flies.
+All will have an effect on these insects, and a combined approach is the best possible way of effectively controlling these flies.